 While I was growing up, everyone other than office workers, wrote with pen and ink.
 This was for writing letters, invoices, bills, accounts, in fact anything that was written by hand.

-By the 1950s I, like most children, had graduated from a pen which had to be dipped into ink to a fountain pen.
-Fountain pens could store ink.
+By the 1950s I, like most children, had graduated from a pen which had to be dipped into ink to a pen which stored ink.
+These were known as fountain pens.

 However fountain pens did tend to leak.
 Also, like with all pens, we had to let the ink dry on a page before turning it over or folding it.
 Blotting paper was available but never seemed to be on hand when needed in ordinary homes.
 Better-off homes and businesses had all these things ready laid out on desks, often in matching sets.

 A range of fountain pens were sold with different width nibs and with different body colours and decorations.
 Some were quite expensive and seemed to be status symbols.
 Like many status symbols, they were often sold in plush padded boxes and with matching propelling pencils - a common fall-back birthday or Christmas present.
 (Silver propelling pencils also seemed to be status symbols, but I never saw any that weren't tarnished and dirty-looking.
 They didn't appeal to me at all.)

 Everyone seemed to be very fussy about no-one else using their fountain pens because the pressure of a different hand was supposed to spoil the nib for the original user.
 I don't know how true this was, but it seemed to maintain the image of a status symbol.